A semi-discrete Active Flux method for the Euler equations on Cartesian grids: Introduction

 \section{Introduction}

 The Active Flux method uses as its degrees of freedom both cell averages and point values at cell interfaces.
+The point values are shared between adjacent cells.
+In one spatial dimension, any choice of the reconstruction in one cell that interpolates those point values will give rise to a globally continuous reconstruction.
+In multiple spatial dimensions, it also seems natural to ensure global continuity, i.e. continuity all along the cell interface and not just in the point values.
+Traditionally, discontinuous reconstructions were favored for hyperbolic conservation laws; in \cite{roe18}, Active Flux is found to perform better than the Discontinuous Galerkin method.

 While the averages require a conservative update, the update of the point values is essentially not restricted by more than the condition that the resulting method should be stable.
-To this end it needs to incorporate upwinding, and the earliest version of the Active Flux method (\cite{vanleer77}, for linear advection in 1-d) traced a characteristic back to the time level $t^n$ where a reconstruction of the data was evaluated.
-This approach was extended in \cite{barsukow19activeflux} to nonlinear scalar conservation laws in multiple dimensions, and to hyperbolic systems of conservation laws in one spatial dimension.
-The exact calculation of the characteristic curve was replaced by a sufficiently accurate approximation.
-This approach was used, for example, in \cite{barsukow20swaf} to solve the shallow water equations in presence of dry areas.
+To this end it needs to incorporate upwinding, and the earliest version of the Active Flux method (\cite{vanleer77}, for linear advection in 1-d) traced a characteristic back to the time level $t^n$ where a reconstruction of the data was evaluated. {In \cite{kerkmann18}, approximate evolution operators were derived using a Cauchy-Kowalevskaya/ADER procedure.
+As the reconstruction is globally only $C^0$, Riemann problems in the derivatives were solved.
+This led to Active Flux methods for nonlinear systems of conservation laws in one spatial dimension.} {For scalar, nonlinear conservation laws, a fixpoint iteration can be used to systematically generate approximations to the speed of the characteristic of arbitrary order of accuracy (\cite{barsukow19activeflux,chudzik21}).} This approach was extended in \cite{barsukow19activeflux} to hyperbolic systems of conservation laws in one spatial dimension, even if they do not allow for characteristic variables. {Predictor-corrector estimates of the eigenvalues and the eigenvectors of the Jacobian led to third-order accurate approximate evolution operators.} They were used, for example, in \cite{barsukow20swaf} to solve the one-dimensional shallow water equations in presence of dry areas.